Khatib-imen/Khatib-imen-Khatib-imen-PRODIGY_02190_01/README.md

-PRODIGY_02190-01
-Task-01: Responsive Landing Page
+Responsive Landing Page for Clinic Site

 Description This project involves creating a responsive landing page with an interactive navigation menu.
 The navigation menu will change its color or style when the user scrolls or hovers over a menu item.
 The menu should have a fixed position and be visible on all pages.